 The Fridge that Helps You Run Your Life

-All the major manufacturers are moving into the smart appliances market, recognising that modern families need all the help they can get.
+All the major manufacturers are moving into the smart appliances market, recognizing that modern families need all the help they can get.
 Perhaps the ultimate example of the connected kitchen appliance can be found in the Samsung Family Hub Refrigerator.

 No less than three built in cameras take pictures of the inside of the unit every time the door closes.
 If you're in the supermarket and can't remember if you need more butter, just access the latest snap on your smartphone.
 The hub also allows you to connect to recipe sites, order groceries by mastercard, or create a shopping list which syncs between your mobile device and the fridge.
 As if that wasn't enough, the built in touchscreen on the front of the Hub includes apps that allow it to function as a family calendar, photo album, whiteboard for messages and much more besides.
 It looks like the days of the fridge magnet might be numbered.